kwn1125/express-typescript-rest-api/README.md

-# REST API using Node.js, Express, and Typescript
+# REST API using Node.js, Express, and TypeScript

 Sample REST API developed using Node.js, Express, and TypeScript.